saint-benedict/code-of-conduct/CODE_OF_CONDUCT.md

 ## 3. Attribution

-This code of conduct was taken from [The rule of St. Benedict, as your Code of Conduct](https://github.com/saint-benedict/code-of-conduct) which in turn was adapted from [SQLite's Code of conduct](https://web.archive.org/web/20181024103452/https://sqlite.org/codeofconduct.html).
+This code of conduct was taken from [The rule of St. Benedict, as your Code of Conduct](https://github.com/saint-benedict/code-of-conduct) which in turn was adapted from [SQLite's Code of conduct](https://web.archive.org/web/20181024103452/https://sqlite.org/codeofconduct.html) and now [Code of Ethics](https://sqlite.org/codeofethics.html).